 2. Relax in a lounge

 Pop into an airport lounge for a peaceful environment that includes food and drinks, news and TVs, WiFi, and comfortable seating.
-(A couple spots even have shower facilities!)
-The Centurion Lounge, Air France Lounge, and KLM Crown Lounge are open to all travellers, regardless of your airline or flight class – so you don’t have to fly First or Business to get in.
+The Air France Lounge and KLM Crown Lounge are open to all travellers, regardless of your airline or flight class – so you don’t have to fly First or Business to get in.
 Simply pre-purchase a lounge pass or use your lounge membership program to gain entry.
 Several more lounges cater specifically to travellers flying United Airlines.
 See our Houston Intercontinental Airport Guide for locations and details.

 3. Go shopping